Bodo-inc/Bodo-tutorial/README.md

 To view tutorials with Jupyter Notebook, install `jupyter`, `ipyparallel`, and `mpi4py` in the same enviroment where Bodo is installed:

-    # if you followed the above installation instruction,
+    # if you followed the above installation instructions,
     # make sure you are in the same enviroment: source activate Bodo
     conda install jupyter ipyparallel
-    conda install mpi4py -c conda-forge --no-deps

 Create an MPI profile for ipython: